Penile Clamps for Incontinence: How They Work, Safety, and Alternatives

 Benefits and Limitations

-However, this benefit comes with limitations.
+However, that benefit comes with limitations.
 Clamps require regular removal and repositioning, and some men find them uncomfortable over time.
 More importantly, they do not strengthen the pelvic floor or improve the body’s ability to control urine independently.

 Where Clamps Fit in Recovery